piotrmaslanka/satella/docs/import.rst

 This will examine the __all__ of your submodules, and dir() it if __all__'s not available.
 Note that lack of availability of __all__ will emit a log warning.

+And sometimes you just need a particular class loaded, identified by a module path and class name, eg. ``subprocess.Popen``.
+You can use the following function to get it:

+.. autofunction:: satella.imports.import_class